mwcproject/mwc-node/doc/mwc_floonet.md

 A successful build gets you:

 * `target/release/mwc` - the main mwc binary

+If you have downloaded binary, the package will contain the mwc binary only for your specfic platform.

 All data, configuration and log files created and used by mwc are located in the hidden `~/.mwc` directory (under your user home directory) by default.
 You can modify all configuration